glwagner/OceanTurb.jl/README.md

-This code provides models that approximate the physics of the turbulent surface boundary layer of the ocean.
+This code provides models that approximate the physics of the ocean's turbulent surface boundary layer.

 ## Installation